paritytech/polkassembly/nginx/README.md

 # nginx config

-nginx will be used to proxy pass traffic to auth server, hasura, governance platform frontend and any other services if needed.
+nginx will be used to proxy pass traffic to the auth server, hasura, polkassembly front-end and any other services if needed.

 ## Local Setup Instructions